-First-Class Mail[®] weighing more than 11 ounces and not more than 70 pounds is called Priority Mail; however, customers may opt to mail matter less than 11 ounces as Priority Mail.
+First-Class Mail® weighing more than 13 ounces and not more than 70 pounds is called Priority Mail; however, customers may opt to mail matter less than 13 ounces as Priority Mail.
 It may not measure more than 108 inches in combined length and girth.
-Detailed instructions governing Priority Mail and applicable rates are found in DMM modules E and R.
+Detailed instructions governing Priority Mail and applicable rates are found in DMM chapters 120 and 220.